future timeline technology humanity predictions 2050

 China

-In 2010, China will become the largest energy consumer in the world, overtaking the US.
+In 2010, China became the largest energy consumer in the world, overtaking the USA.
 Its development as an industrialised country means that this soaring energy demand will continue for some time to come.
-Its economic growth will see a massive increase in the production of cars, trucks and other vehicles, not to mention buildings and infrastructure (including almost one new power plant every week).
+Its economic growth is spurring a massive increase in car production (15,000 being added to its roads every day), not to mention buildings and infrastructure (which includes a new power plant every week).

 Despite this vast programme of industralisation, China is making huge efforts to replant trees.
 Since 1990 its forests have been growing by 1.2% (or 7000 square miles/18,000 square kilometres) every year - a figure claimed to be the world's highest.
 The government is also building a "Green Wall of China" to hold back the advancing deserts.